RuABraun/RuABraun.github.io/_posts/2021-04-30-Why-The-Temperature-Matters-For-Contrastive-Loss.markdown

 title: Why the Temperature Matters for Contrastive Loss
 ---

-Contrastive learning has become very popular recently, see [here](https://github.com/HobbitLong/PyContrast/blob/master/AWESOME_CONTRASTIVE_LEARNING.md) for a good overview of $$L$$ recent papers. $y$
+Contrastive learning has become very popular recently, see [here](https://github.com/HobbitLong/PyContrast/blob/master/AWESOME_CONTRASTIVE_LEARNING.md) for a good overview of $$L$$ recent papers.

 However, one thing which they all use but is not well motivated is the use of a temperature parameter in the softmax that the contrastive loss uses.
 I want to share why I think it matters.

-As a reminder this is what the equation looks like: $x$
+As a reminder this is what the equation looks like:

 $$L=-\log \frac{e^{x_p \cdot x_+ \over \tau }}{\sum_i e^{x_p \cdot x_i \over \tau}}$$